 In the professional setting, this can make many things convenient but also create chaos when things go wrong.
 In October 2021, Facebook (now officially Meta) suffered a major outage that lasted almost the entire day.
 All Facebook applications crashed: Facebook, Instagram, and WhatsApp.
 What surprised many was when people inside their offices couldn’t enter conference rooms and those outside couldn’t enter campus at all.
 Because the doors to their campus were part of the Facebook network thanks to IoT, when the system crashed, those doors went down too.

 Takeaway: Every company embracing IoT for its convenience, must remember to include it in their security strategy or risk all their IoT devices becoming vulnerable access points.
 Special points of interest include the lack of permanent network access, inherently insecure methods of data transfer, and AI-based attacks.

 With more data than ever living in the cloud, the walls of the office becoming a thing of the past, and so many devices getting access to networks, cybersecurity must be a top priority at every company.
 Companies that don’t prioritize cybersecurity are destined to face attacks and find themselves having to fix preventable problems.
 In addition to software needs, companies also need personnel fully capable of keeping companies and employees safe.

-Edstutia offers a cybersecurity full-time track along with job placement and apprenticeships with top companies for students looking to start a career in cybersecurity.
+Edstutia will soon offer a cybersecurity full-time track along with job placement and apprenticeships with top companies for students looking to start a career in cybersecurity.
 If you’re looking for options less demanding on your schedule, we also offer modules and micromodules to begin your training.
 Our innovative VR programs create fully immersive class environments for students to learn and meet with others from the comfort of their own homes.